Decarbonization news

 Calculating embodied carbon

 Companies have two options when calculating the amount of carbon in their imports.
 The default method assumes the emissions per tonne of an import to be equal to the average emissions per tonne of the worst 10% of emitters among EU producers of the same product.
 Alternatively, importers can calculate actual emissions using prescribed formulas, considering any carbon price paid in the country of origin.
-This approach supports companies with Environmental Product Declarations (EPDs) or Product Carbon Footprints (PCFs).
+This approach supports companies with Environmental Product Declarations (EPDs) or Product Carbon Footprints (PCFs), however an EPD or PCF alone doesn't cover all CBAM regulatory needs.

 decarbonizationnews_infographics_cbam_how does CBAM work